The Habs end its weekend with three points out of a possible four - Dose.ca

 Extension

-– Late in the game, Mike Matheson played 4:38 minutes to preserve the lead.
+– Late in the game, Mike Matheson played 4:48 in a row to preserve the lead.
 What a warrior!

 – Still.
 He got another assist later, so he's now at 59.